opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

 ## Required permissions

-If you use the security plugin, make sure you have the appropriate permissions:
+If you use the security plugin, make sure you have the appropriate permissions: `cluster:monitor/nodes/info`.
-`cluster:monitor/nodes/info`
-{: .note }